teiniker/teiniker-lectures-securedesign/static-code-analysis/StaticAnalysis-DependencyChecker/README.md

 # OWASP Dependency-Check

-The OWASP Top 10 2013 contains a new entry: **A9-Using Components with Known Vulnerabilities**.
+The OWASP Top 10 2013 contains a new entry: **A9-Using Components with Known Vulnerabilities**:
+Components, such as libraries, frameworks, and other software modules, run with the same privileges as the application.
+If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
+Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts.

 ## Setup